apache/lucene-site/content/pages/community.md

 can be obtained from [git-scm.com](https://git-scm.com/).
 There are also GIT integrations for various IDEs.
 For Eclipse, look at [EGit](http://www.eclipse.org/egit/).
 IntelliJ has git support bundled, if you have installed the command line version.

+> **NOTE:** We are in a transition period where Solr code still lives in <https://github.com/apache/lucene-solr>, but will soon move to the new Solr repository.

 #### Web Access (read-only) ####